tnolet/haproxy-rest/README.md

 You can set ACL's as part of a frontends configuration and use these ACL's to route traffic to different backends.
 The example below will route all Internet Explorer users to a different backend.
-You can update this on the fly without loosing sessions or causing errors due to Haproxy's smart restart mechanisms. q
+You can update this on the fly without loosing sessions or causing errors due to Haproxy's smart restart mechanisms.

     {
         "frontends" : [